owulveryck/blog/content/post/from-cli-to-microservice.md

 ~ 0
 ```

-Too bad, the proper function has been called, the return code is ok, but all the output went onto the console of the server...
+Too bad, the proper function has been called, the return code is ok, but all the output went to the console of the server...
 Anyway, the RPC has worked.

 I can even remove the default parameters and pass them as an argument of my client: